Syntrojex/cpp-assignments/README.md

 ## 📋 Overview

 This repository contains all C++ assignments completed during **BS-SE** at **FAST NUCES Lahore**.

-It covers two courses — **Programming Fundamentals** and **Object-Oriented Programming** — progressing from basic selection structures all the way to complex OOP design patterns.
+It covers two courses:

+- **Programming Fundamentals (PF)**
+- **Object-Oriented Programming (OOP)**

+The assignments progress from basic selection structures to advanced object-oriented design concepts such as dynamic memory management, operator overloading, aggregation, and composition.

 ---